 Without the context of two fundamental “still point” vibrations to guide music theory for the 2,5000 years since Pythagoras left us, we can’t blame some of our forbears for making the assumption that the same piece of music should be playable in any key.
 (Although the bells and flutes described above pre-date Pythagoras and do point to an understanding of a common musical scale).

-Most music theorists from the eighteenth century onwards maintain that Pythagoras constructed the musical scale by calculating fifths of fifths of fifths etc. until he’d derived all 12 notes of the diatonic scale.
+Most music theorists have maintained that Pythagoras constructed the musical scale by calculating fifths of fifths of fifths etc. until he’d derived all 12 notes of the diatonic scale.
 But to me, considering how easy it is to play the 2nd, 3rd, 5th and 7th harmonics – and how faint the harmonic of a harmonic is to hear – I don’t see why he would veer off into a theoretical approach when he had the mechanics for generating all 7 notes of the musical scale at this fingertips – literally – by touching his finger at various geometrical points along the length of a two strings tuned a harmonic fifth apart.

 Western music has adopted the theoretical approach, rather than the practical approach – and thereby created a practical problem for itself.
 If you start with a basic frequency and multiply it, and each successive frequency, by 3/2 you generate the “cycle Of fifths”, as illustrated below – yielding all 12 notes of the western chromatic scale are determined.